zhangepl/zhangepl.github.io/index.md

 I define myself as a planetary geophysicist.
 I am generally interested in the formation and evolution of planetary bodies.
 My research approach is to develop theoretical models and combine the model results with a variety of observations.
 My ultimate goals are to understand what processes shaped the chemical and physical properties of terrestrial planets and how these properties affected their evolution.
 I tackle these problems from the perspective of the evolution of planetary building blocks and their interactions with planet formation processes.

-Most of my past and ongoing research projects are about planetesimals (asteroid-sized planet build blocks) and planetary embryos (Moon-to-Mars-sized "proto-planets").
+Most of my past and ongoing research projects are about planetesimals (asteroid-sized planetary building blocks) and planetary embryos (Moon-to-Mars-sized "proto-planets").
 Specifically, my research interest covers the following topics:

 * Ice sublimation and hydrothermal processes in initially water/ice-rich planetesimals